 While most of Europe is doing away with border formalities, just the opposite seems to be the case in this part of Europe — a new set of borders pop up each year.
-The border station between Croatia and Bosnia-Herzegovina feels like the bleak frontier post between two nations that less than two decades ago were at war.
+The border station between Croatia and Bosnia-Herzegovina feels like the bleak frontier post between two nations that less than three decades ago were at war.
 It also feels like the gateway to the perfect antidote to Dubrovnik's tourist crowds.

 Bosnia-Herzegovina's three main groups — Serbs, Croats, and Bosniaks — come from virtually identical ethnic stock.
 They just have different religions: Orthodox Christian, Catholic Christian, and Muslim, respectively.
 A typical tourist cannot determine the religion or loyalties of the people just by looking at them.
 Studying the complex demographics of the former Yugoslavia, you gain a respect for the communist-era dictator Tito — the one man who could hold this place together peacefully.
 And you understand why it fell apart when he died.